Ada-Developers-Academy/core-unit-1/what-is-software-development/study-like-a-programmer.md

 #### Sleep

 Your brain is probably going to be much less productive at fixing a bug on the 11th hour of work today than you will be if you get good sleep and tackle the same bug first thing in the morning.
+In fact, taking care of yourself as a software engineer usually leads to higher overall productivity than overworking!
 Also, don't be afraid to take naps!

 #### Feel Like a Programmer!